23, Male, Single

-23, Male, Single is the debut mini album by 2PM's South Korean singer and dancer Jang Wooyoung.
+23, Male, Single is the debut solo mini album by South Korean singer Jang Wooyoung.
 It was released by JYP Entertainment on July 8, 2012.

 Background

-The song "DJ Got Me Goin' Crazy" is composed and written by fellow 2PM member Jun.
-K, while "Be With You" is composed and written by Lee Junho.
+The tracks "DJ Got Me Goin' Crazy" and "Be With You" are composed and written by fellow 2PM members Jun.
+K and Lee Junho respectively.

 The debut performance was held at the Mnet 20's Choice Awards ceremony on June 28 with "2Nite" and "Sexy Lady".
 The extended play was released on July 8 together with a music video for "Sexy Lady", which was presented during a fan showcase the next day.
-"Sexy Lady" is a dance song produced by J.Y.
-Park, while "Only Girl" is dedicated to fans.
+"Sexy Lady" is a dance song produced by Park Jin-young, while "Only Girl" is dedicated to fans.